-The number of Linux-based variants spans in the hundreds, some surviving natural selection, some gradually becoming phased out, each independently maintained, with inherent benefits and limitations, catering to a particular user-base with preference for working in a certain way.
-See distrowatch to have an idea on the lower bound of how many variants are in existence.
+The number of Linux-based variants spans in the hundreds.
+Some survive natural selection.
+Some gradually become phased out.
+Yet each is independently maintained, with inherent benefits and limitations.
+Each caters to a particular user-base with preference for working in a certain way.
+See distrowatch to have an idea on the lower bound of the variants in existence.

 The affair is less complex than it sounds.
 Many distributions are derivatives of others, and many overlap in philosophy.
 Each variant, however, represents only a starting point, limited perhaps to the package manager (the ecosystem to manage installed applications/packages), a default window manager (if any), and a common pool of initial packages.
 A user ultimately has the freedom to customize the distribution to the extent of imagination and beyond recognition even.

 It is in the extensive control provided to the user that lies the strength and the beauty of Linux.
 A user can define whatever workflow, interface(s), and interaction that lend themselves to the object of desire.
 The choice involves the impressive array of alternatives among text-based and graphic-based applications for accomplishing a task.
 It also entails the Window Manager (graphical-interface system) selection among dozens of popular variants alone.
 It enables the flexibility to work in a more traditional GUI-style similar to Mac or Windows, or to rely on the terminal for virtually all traditionally GUI-oriented tasks.